-The first key task of the Secretariat during the pilot phase was to produce a published report outlining the strategic research priorities that will form the focus of ORJIP Ocean Energy.
-This first draft of this report, entitled the Forward Look, was published in July 2015.
-The Forward Look will be maintained by the Secretariat throughout the Pilot Phase and updated on a six monthly basis.
-The second version is presented in the following document.
+The first key task of the Secretariat during the pilot phase was to produce a published report outlining the strategic research priorities that would form the focus of ORJIP Ocean Energy.
+The first version of this report, entitled the Forward Look, was published in July 2015.
+The second version of the Forward Look was published in February 2016.
+The third iteration of the Forward Look is presented here.
+This version of the Forward Look has also been updated to include the priority consenting EIA/HRA issues for tidal lagoon developments following the ORJIP Ocean Energy workshop1 held on 3 May, 2017 in Bristol during which stakeholders were consulted to identify and consolidate issues and priority research areas for the tidal lagoon sector.